Path length: 131 miles

 County: Webster, Nuckolls, Clay, Fillmore, York, Seward, Butler, Colfax

-Per the SPC Database, 15 tornadoes touched down in the state of Nebraska on March 13, 1990.
+Per the SPC Database, 15 tornadoes touched down in Nebraska on March 13, 1990.
 The strongest, an F4, traveled from 3 miles south of Red Cloud in Webster County and lifted 3 miles East of Schuyler in Colfax County.
-The max width was 440 yards.
-There were 8 reported injuries.
+The maximum width was 440 yards.
+There were eight reported injuries.

 The SPC has a path length of 131 miles.
 The Storm Data entry and the summary from the NWS both state the path was 124 miles.
 Thomas Grazulis states in his book Significant Tornadoes that this was a family of tornadoes that covered 124 miles.

 This tornado developed 3 miles south of Red Cloud in Webster County.
 One farm was “completely wiped out” northeast of town.
-7 farm houses were damaged and several outbuildings and power lines were destroyed.
-Livestock were killed in this area.
+Seven farmhouses were damaged, and several outbuildings and power lines were destroyed.
+Livestock was killed in this area.

 The tornado moved northeast into Nuckolls County, 1 mile SW of Lawrence.
 At Lawrence, 68 buildings were damaged.
 This included 53 residences in Nuckolls County.
-8 homes and a lumber yard were destroyed.
-Several vehicles, outbuildings, power lines and a grain elevator were damaged.
-8 farms were damaged and many livestock were killed in rural areas around Lawrence.
-There were 3 injuries.
+Eight homes and a lumber yard were destroyed.
+Several vehicles, outbuildings, power lines, and a grain elevator were damaged.
+Eight farms were damaged, and many livestock were killed in rural areas around Lawrence.
+There were three injuries.

 The twister entered Clay County around 1810 CST, 2 miles WSW of Deweese.
-49 homes were damaged and one business was destroyed.
+49 homes were damaged, and one business was destroyed.
 Severe damage occurred in the Sutton area.
 A small airplane was demolished.
-A pickup truck was flipped injuring 3 people.
-A police car was also overturned and the officer was injured.
-1 10 cars were damaged at a car dealership.
+A pickup truck was flipped, injuring three people.
+A police car was also overturned, and the officer was injured.
+110 cars were damaged at a car dealership.

 At 1835 CST, the tornado moved into York County, 2 miles to the SSW of Lushton.
 Most of the damage occurred in rural areas near the I-80 interchange.
-A farm house and buildings were heavily damaged 4 miles west of McCool Junction.
-At the I-80 interchange, a roof was torn off a motel and 2 people were injured by flying glass.
-2 semis were destroyed and a gas station and convenience store were heavily damaged.
-A farm house 3 miles SW of York was destroyed.
+A farmhouse and buildings were heavily damaged 4 miles west of McCool Junction.
+At the I-80 interchange, a roof was torn off a motel, and 2 people were injured by flying glass.
+Two semis were destroyed, and a gas station and convenience store were heavily damaged.
+A farmhouse 3 miles SW of York was destroyed.
 In the Waco area, 57 railroad cars were knocked off the track.
 10,000 geese were killed in the county.

 The tornado next entered Seward County, 11 miles WNW of Staplehurst.
 Most of the damage was to trees and power lines.

 The tornado entered Colfax County 2.5 miles SW of Schuyler.
-4 farms were damaged southeast of town.
+Four farms were damaged southeast of town.
 Several other buildings and grain bins were destroyed.
 The tornado lifted 3 miles east of Schuyler.

 Image from the NWS Hastings Summary